Harry Reid, former Senate majority leader, dies at 82 | Times Leader

 Reid in May 2018 revealed he’d been diagnosed with pancreatic cancer and was undergoing treatment.

-Less than two weeks ago, officials and Reid’s son, Rory Reid, marked the renaming of the busy Las Vegas airport as Harry Reid International Airport.
+Less than two weeks ago, officials and one of his sons, Rory Reid, marked the renaming of the busy Las Vegas airport as Harry Reid International Airport.
 Rory Reid is a former Clark County Commission chairman and Democratic Nevada gubernatorial candidate.

 Neither Harry nor Landra Reid attended the Dec.
 14 ceremony held at the facility that had been known since 1948 as McCarran International Airport, after a former U.S. senator from Nevada, Pat McCarran, and today ranks as one of the 10 busiest airports in the U.S.